Section 1 - Your Booking

-Our standard car rentals include rental fees, Loss/Collision Damage Waiver (LDW/CDW), Liability Insurance, tax and (unless advised otherwise) unlimited mileage.
-An excess may apply.
+Our standard car rentals include rental fees, Collision Damage Waiver (CDW) insurance, Liability Insurance, tax and mileage.
 Please note that in common with most car rentals, damage to glass, tyres and the underside of the car is not covered by the insurance.
 You will be offered locally other optional products such as insurance top-ups, Personal Effects and Personal Accident insurance (which may be covered by your general travel insurance policy), and a fuel purchase option.
 If you do decide to accept any of these optional charges you will pay for them locally.
 You will also be charged locally for items such as ski racks, sat nav systems, baby seats and one way rental fees, if applicable.

 NB - you MUST check the rental agreement carefully before signing as any charges signed for will not be refunded.
-The agreement may be on a screen or a printed copy.
+The agreement may be on a screen or you may be given a printed copy.

 NB - Car hire companies will not guarantee the availability of a particular vehicle.
 All cars are booked by group and the car shown on your voucher is for guidance only and may be substituted for an alternative similar car.
 In particular, please note that SUV-style vehicles can be 2 wheel drive or 4 wheel drive; the availability of a 4 wheel drive vehicle cannot be guaranteed.
 With the exception of rentals in Scandinavia, winter/snow tyres are not included, cannot be pre-booked and may not be available.
 If you take an upgrade locally in order to have a 4 wheel drive vehicle or a vehicle fitted with winter/snow tyres, the charge must be agreed, signed for and paid locally and will not be refunded.